 This moist, delicious Chocolate Pear Cake is made with fresh pears, cinnamon, nutmeg, vanilla, and cocoa powder.
 It’s generously coated with cinnamon sugar.
 It is finished with an easy two ingredient icing.

 Below are some useful notes about some of the ingredients for this chocolate and pear cake.
-Please see recipe card below for full list of ingredients and their measurements.

 - Oil: Use canola or vegetable oil.
+Oil adds to the moisture of the cake.

 - Brown Sugar: Use light or dark brown sugar.